-Now, many agency people argue that talking heads aren’t “creative.”
-But, as David Ogilvy said in his classic book, “Ogilvy on Advertising“:
+But, as David Ogilvy said in his classic book, “Ogilvy on Advertising,”

 “When I write an advertisement, I don’t want you to tell me that you find it ‘creative.’
 I want you to find it so interesting that you buy the product.”

-11. BED INTRUDER SONG!!!
+13. BED INTRUDER SONG!!!

-This is another viral video that doesn’t feature animals, babies, or dancing.
-Uploaded in July 2010 by Schmoyoho, it has 143 million views and 1.2 million engagements.
+Uploaded on July 31, 2010, by Schmoyoho, it now has 154 million views and 1.4 million engagements.

+What can marketers learn from the most-watched video of 2010?
 The Gregory Brothers took the quirky television interview that Antoine Dodson gave after his sister’s attempted assault and turned it into a chart-topper for Auto-Tune the News.

-12. Rebecca Black – Friday
+14. Rebecca Black – Friday